Cardiothoracic Imaging

 Applications from graduates of non-US radiology programs are considered on a case-by-case basis if the duration of the completed training is at least five years including one year of clinical training in the US.
 Please note that for international graduates, recommendation letters must be from radiologists in the US.

-The University of Virginia is an affirmative action/equal opportunity employer committed to diversity, equity, and inclusiveness.
+The University of Virginia is an equal opportunity employer.

 Evaluation